odewahn/jupyterhub-on-gcloud/readme.md

 # Deploying JupyterHub on Kubernetes on Google Cloud

 [JupyterHub](https://github.com/jupyterhub/jupyterhub), a "multi-user server for Jupyter Notebooks", is an essential tool for teaching and training at scale with Jupyter.
 As described in [The course of the future – and the technology behind it
-](http://data.berkeley.edu/news/coursefuture), JupyterHub is being used to power an introductory class in Data Science taken by hundreds of students a Berkeley every semester.
+](http://data.berkeley.edu/news/coursefuture), JupyterHub is being used to power an introductory class in Data Science taken by hundreds of students at Berkeley every semester.

-Setting up and operating these JupyterLab environments has been out of reach except for organizations with very significant technical capabilities, but recent work by members of the Jupyter team - especially [@CarolWilling](https://twitter.com/WillingCarol), [@minrk](https://twitter.com/minrk), [@Mbussonn](https://twitter.com/Mbussonn), [@yuvipanda](https://twitter.com/yuvipanda), and [@choldgraf](https://twitter.com/choldgraf) -- has put JupyterHub within reach of a host organizations.
-Removing the pain of installing and operating JupyterHub opens the doors to the classroom of the future to everyone.
+JupyterLab is a complex piece of software, and setting up and operating has been out of reach for many organizations, but recent work by members of the Jupyter team - especially [@CarolWilling](https://twitter.com/WillingCarol), [@choldgraf](https://twitter.com/choldgraf), [@Mbussonn](https://twitter.com/Mbussonn),  [@minrk](https://twitter.com/minrk), and  [@yuvipanda](https://twitter.com/yuvipanda) -- has put JupyterHub within reach of a host organizations.

 Their new project, a Helm package for JupyterHub and an accompanying article called [Zero to JupyterHub](http://zero-to-jupyterhub.readthedocs.io/en/latest/) on how to use it, describes the relatively straightforward steps needed to install and run JupyterHub on [Google cloud](https://cloud.google.com).

-In this article, I've followed along with the tutorial and added additional details on setting up gcloud, getting a docker content project ready to deploy on it, and some more background on some of the tools used.
+In this article, I've followed along with the tutorial, adding additional detail on setting up gcloud, preparing a docker image with content project you want to deploy in it, and provided more background on some of the tools used.

 ## Introduction

-Although there are a lot of steps, there are three main things to do:
+Although there are a lot of steps, there are three core things to do:

-* Create a k8s cluster.
-In a traditional ops setting, this is kind of like setting up a new server, but in this case it's a cluster.
+* Create a k8s cluster on gcloud.
+In a traditional ops setting, this is kind of like setting up a new server.
-* Install the JupyterHub application on the cluster using [helm](https://github.com/kubernetes/helm), the k8s package manager.
+* Install the JupyterHub application on the cluster using [Helm](https://github.com/kubernetes/helm), the k8s package manager.
-* Configure the new JupyterHub instalce to serve a default content project.
+* Configure the new JupyterHub instance to serve a default content project.
 In this case, I'll have it serve Allen Downey's [ThinkDSP](https://github.com/AllenDowney/ThinkDSP) project.
 See [Computational Publishing with Jupyter](https://github.com/odewahn/computational-publishing) for more background information on this step.

 By the end of this tutorial, you'll have a public server (no DNS entry or https, which is something I'll need to figure out how to add) where anyone can log in and get a running instance of ThinkDSP.